This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-Parathyroid scintigraphy can take more than 3 hours to complete as the radioactive medicine moves through your body.
+Parathyroid scintigraphy can take 3 hours or more as the radioactive medicine moves through your body.
 The test is done as a series of pictures.
 You will need to stay still while the pictures are taken.

-- An IV is placed in your vein to give you the radioactive medicine.
+- An IV will be put in a vein.
+You will be given radioactive medicine through the IV.
 The medicine may also be given as a pill.
 The medicine helps the parathyroid glands show up better in the pictures.

 - You may receive 2 kinds of radioactive medicines.
 Expect the test to take more time if 2 medicines are used.